Mutiny Acts: Background

 This abuse of the crown's prerogative (the crown's right to make and enforce rules for the military) caused Parliament to pass the Petition of Right in 1628.
-This Act stated that neither civilians nor soldiers and officers who were in England during peace were subject to military courts or law.
+This act stated that neither civilians nor soldiers and officers who were in England during peace were subject to military courts or law.
 Only common-law courts and courts of equity could exercise authority over individuals in peacetime England.
-Because the articles of war did not fall under these court's jurisdiction, military law couldn't be applied to anyone in England, whether soldier or civilian.
+Because the articles of war did not fall under these courts' jurisdiction, military law couldn't be applied to anyone in England, whether soldier or civilian.

 Passage of the first Mutiny Act

 King William III replaced King James II in 1688 during the Glorious Revolution.

 The Royal Scots was the only unit in which the majority of personnel remained loyal to James II, whom they held to still be the true monarch.
 The regiment's Commanding Officer, Colonel George Douglas, 1st Earl of Dumbarton, followed James II into exile and one of William's subordinates, Frederick Schomberg, was appointed Colonel.
 While awaiting transport from Ipswich to Flanders, the regiment mutinied on 15 March 1689 and marched home (the Kingdom of Scotland still being strictly an independent country), refusing to obey orders from William III to fight in Holland.
 The mutinous troops were located in England during peacetime so only common law and courts of equity had authority over them.
 However, these courts' power did not include the ability to enforce penalties against mutiny (which was a military law crime and not a common law crime).
 Therefore, no legal action could be taken to stop or punish the troops.